extremeblackliu/IL2CPP_Resolver_External/README.md

 Internal version:[https://github.com/sneakyevilSK/IL2CPP_Resolver]

+### Note
+i have provided basic memory r/w and helper functions in Unity/rw/usermode.h if you are using for kernel project, you need replace with your own one.

 ### WARNING
-this is still working-in-progress. some struct maybe different between different unity engine version.
+* this is still working-in-progress.
+* basic struct maybe DIFFERENT between DIFFERENT Unity Engine version.

 ### Requirements
 * C++ 17 or greater